Maryna Viazovska: Recognition

 In 2016, Viazovska received the Salem Prize and, in 2017, the Clay Research Award and the SASTRA Ramanujan Prize for her work on sphere packing and modular forms.
 In December 2017, she was awarded a 2018 New Horizons Prize in Mathematics.

 She was an invited speaker at the 2018 International Congress of Mathematicians.
 For 2019 she was awarded the Ruth Lyttle Satter Prize in Mathematics and the Fermat Prize.
 She is one of the 2020 winners of the EMS Prize.
 In 2020, she also received the National Latsis Prize awarded by the Latsis Foundation.
 She was elected to the Academia Europaea in 2021.
 She was appointed Senior Scholar at the Clay Mathematics Institute in July 2022.

 She was awarded the Fields Medal in July 2022, making her the second woman (after Maryam Mirzakhani), the second person born in the Ukrainian SSR (after Vladimir Drinfeld) and the first with a degree from a Ukrainian university to ever receive it.
 She was honored as one of the BBC 100 Women in December 2022.

-Family
+Personal life

 Viazovska met her husband, Daniil Evtushinsky, at an after-school physics group for schoolchildren.
 He is also a researcher at EPFL, in physics.
 They have two children, a son and a daughter.